tw4l/brunnhilde/README.md

                        Siegfried
 ```

-For file paths containing spaces in directory names, enclose the entire path in '' or "" quotes.
+For file paths containing spaces in directory names, enclose the entire path in single or double quotes, or (in versions 1.4.1+) make sure spaces are escaped properly (e.g. `CCA\ Finding\ Aid\ Demo\`).

 In Brunnhilde 1.4.1+, Brunnhilde will accept absolute or relative paths for source and destination.